 A: The brand allows for shifts in messaging to connect with travelers in each of the audiences outlined above through a variety of mediums.
-Research shows that our target markets have not shifted, so we are continuing to put most of our marketing dollars into programs in New York, Chicago, San Francisco, Los Angeles, and Canada.
-And while some marketing strategies will shift in the coming year, we are keeping the programs that are most effective for us, including large-scale, high-impact programs, such as station dominations and train wraps.
+Research shows that our target markets have not shifted, so we are continuing to put most of our marketing dollars into programs in New York, Chicago, San Francisco, Los Angeles and Canada.
+And while some marketing strategies will shift in the coming years, we are keeping the programs that are most effective for us, including large-scale, high-impact programs, such as station dominations and train wraps.

 Q: Why did the Scottsdale Convention & Visitors Bureau change its name to Experience Scottsdale?

 A: There are several reasons why we have changed our name.
 Our new brand offered us the opportunity to more effectively deliver on traveler expectations while communicating the value offered by our organization.
-Research from the Destination Marketing Association International suggests that travelers do not understand why they would be interested in a convention and visitors bureau.
+Research from Destinations International suggests that travelers do not understand why they would be interested in a convention and visitors bureau.
 The CVB moniker often feels bureaucratic.
 For Scottsdale, it often creates confusion that we are a convention center.
 The industry trend is to move toward more active names that are focused on travelers themselves and feel like welcoming invitations.
 The new monikers selected by destination marketing organizations are easy for consumers to remember, communicate desired actions, and better reflect the work the organizations do in the destinations.
-We also have decided to change our name to create brand consistency among our organization name, website and email addresses.
-Experience Scottsdale was selected after reviewing industry research, analyzing other destination marketing organization names, consulting with STRUCK, polling staff, and discussing with our Board of Directors.
+We also decided to change our name to create brand consistency among our organization name, website and email addresses.
+Experience Scottsdale was selected after reviewing industry research, analyzing other destination marketing organization names, consulting with STRUCK, polling staff, and discussing with our board of directors.

 Q: How long did the brand process take?